Clifford2910/CV/README.md

 ## Projects and Code

 **Route Around** - A single page web app designed for urban runners, walkers and dog walkers.
 It allows a user to plot a circular route for the desired distance, using either a location (postcode) or current location (using geolocation services).
 This app was written in Node.js, React.js and Express.
 We used a Google API for the relevant map features.
-This was made in 2 weeks as part of the Makers Academy final project.
-One of the challenges we faced during the final project was being able to communicate effectively while taking on a heavy work and learning load.
-We managed to counter this by holding daily stand-ups and retros.
-This gave us a platform to discuss any successes or blockers and let team members explain what they had been working on and give a technical overview.

 https://routearound.herokuapp.com/